smaurice101/us_dod_disa_3_entities_sourceip_destinationip_network-3f10/docs/source/kube.rst

 Scaling with NGINX Ingress and Ingress Controller
 -------------------------------------

 All TML solutions will scale with NGINX ingress to perform load-balancing.
-But, before you can use ingress - ingress MUST be enable in Kubernetes cluster.
+But, before you can use ingress - ingress MUST be enabled in Kubernetes cluster.
 Follow these steps:

 .. important::
    **STEP 1:  To turn on ingress in minikube type:**